2 simple tips for organizing images that will save you time and money

-Misty: This is episode #18 of The Goodness Squad podcast.
-Today we're going to talk about a very easy, time-saving tip that I wished I had implemented way earlier in my businesses.
+This is episode #18 of The Goodness Squad podcast.
+We’re going to talk about a very easy, time-saving tip that I wish I had implemented way earlier in my businesses.
 I love time-saving tips because I believe that a minute saved in your business is $10 earned.

-This might take you three minutes, five minutes, it might even take you 10 or 15 minutes.
-Let's say it takes you an average of 4 minutes.
+This might take you 3-5 minutes, it might even take you 10-15 minutes.
+Let’s say it takes you an average of 4 minutes.
 That is at least 20 minutes a week.
-And that's only if you are publishing 5 images a week.
-Most of us content marketers are publishing a whole lot more than that if we are on lots of different social media platforms and things like that.
-But let's just say 4 minutes per image, 5 images per week, that is over an hour per month or 17 hours per year.
+And that’s only if you are publishing 5 images a week.
+Most of us content marketers are publishing a whole lot more than that if we are on lots of different social media platforms.
+But let’s just say 4 minutes per image, 5 images per week, that is over an hour per month or 17 hours per year.

-Let's say your time is worth a conservative $30 per hour.
-That is over $500 for your year, that you are spending, trying to find these images.
+Let’s say your time is worth a conservative $30 per hour.
+That is over $500 for your year that you are spending trying to find these images.
 But what if all those images took you just 1 minute to find instead?
-So that would be just 20 minutes a month or around 4 hours a year.
+That would be just 20 minutes a month or around 4 hours a year.
 That saves you 13 hours of time or nearly $400.

 What could you do with an extra 13 hours every year?
 Could you create an ebook?
 Could you create a new lead magnet?
 Freemium?
 What could you do with that time?
 Could you add one more coaching client?
 That time is so valuable.
 So there are two steps to make this happen, to make it change it from, three to five minutes to find an image to just one.